Partial hospitalization programs bridge the time between inpatient and outpatient addiction treatment and help people prepare for life in recovery.

 How Much Does Partial Hospitalization Cost?

-As a rule, the more intensive the rehab program is, the higher the cost of treatment.
-Partial hospitalization programs represent a lower acuity setting than inpatient or residential treatment, and thus the cost of PHP is lower.
-However, because partial hospitalization provides access to high-level medical care and mental health treatment, its costs are higher than that of outpatient programs.
+As a rule, the more intensive the rehab program is, the higher the treatment cost.
+Partial hospitalization programs represent a less intense setting than inpatient or residential treatment, and thus PHP costs less.
+However, because partial hospitalization provides access to high-level medical care and mental health treatment, it costs more than standard outpatient programs.

 One of the primary reasons why partial hospitalization programs have become increasingly popular with patients is because PHP is a cost-effective option for addiction treatment.
 However, the cost of a PHP depends on factors like: